harshonedev/one_atta/DOCS/APP_ORDER_API_DOCS.md

 ### 4. Cancel Order
 **DELETE** `/api/app/orders/:id`

-Cancel a pending order.
-Only orders in `pending` status can be cancelled by users.
+Cancel a pending order. **Only orders in `pending` status (before admin acceptance) can be cancelled by users.** The cancel button should only be displayed for orders with `pending` status.

 **Path Parameters:**
 - `id` (string, required): Order ID